neithernut/cmoh/doc/Installation.md

 The examples can also be build using CMake.
 Once you have initialized the build environment, run `make examples`. `make pdfdoc` builds this documentation.
-This functionality is, however, only availible if the build system was initialized with [pandoc](http://pandoc.org/) installed.
+This functionality is, however, only available if the build system was initialized with [pandoc](http://pandoc.org/) installed.